ibm-cloud-docs/cloud-object-storage/cli/s3fs.md

 - `pkg-config`
 - `openssl`

-Be aware that [macFUSE is closed-source software](https://osxfuse.github.io) containing a kernel extension, and requires a license for commercial use.
+Be aware that [macFUSE is closed-source software](https://osxfuse.github.io) containing a kernel extension, and may require a license for commercial use.
 {:important}

 First clone the Github repository: